Skip to content

 A process for registration

 By creating an incentive registration process you can capture the details of participants and ask them to accept the terms and conditions, as described above.
 It also acts as the first real indicator of engagement.
-If you receive a small number of registrations, you know you’ll need to promote the incentive further to get the numbers up.
+If you receive only a few registrations, you’ll need to promote the incentive further to get the numbers up.

-Registration will also help you to forecast results and allow your participants to opt-in to receive notifications from you about the incentive.
+Registration will also help you forecast results and allow your participants to opt in to receive notifications from you about the incentive.

 Your incentive needs to sit somewhere between ‘not too easy’ and ‘not too hard’.
 The rewards must be achievable and encourage your participants to do more than they would ordinarily be doing.
 If the goal seems unattainable it might put participants off from taking part.